wcraigtrader/game-parts/quacks/README.md

-t received my copy of [The Quacks of Quedlinburg](https://boardgamegeek.com/boardgame/244521/quacks-quedlinburg), so of course I had to design boxes to hold all of the components.
+I just received my copy of [The Quacks of Quedlinburg](https://boardgamegeek.com/boardgame/244521/quacks-quedlinburg), so of course I had to design boxes to hold all of the components.

 | Model | Qty | Description |
 | ----- | --- | ----------- |